A note on self orbit equivalences of Anosov flows and bundles with fiberwise Anosov flows: Proof of Theorem

 \begin{lemma}[\cite{BartFe15}] There are only finitely many periodic orbits $\alpha$ in $M$ such that $\FH(\wt \alpha)$ is \emph{not} a string of lozenges \end{lemma}

 \begin{proof} See Proposition 2.25 of \cite{BartFe15} and its proof. \end{proof}

-We finally recall a result, due to Barbot and Fenley, about $\R$-covered Anosov flows, which will give the map $\eta$ from case (3) of Theorem \ref{prop_orbit_eq} \begin{theorem}[Barbot \cite{Bar:CFA,Bar:PAG}, Fenley \cite{Fen:AFM}] Let $\flot$ be an $\R$-covered Anosov flow on a $3$-manifold $M$.
-Then either $\flot$ is orbit equivalent to a suspension of an Anosov diffeomorphism, or, there exists a H\"older-continuous homeomorphism $\eta \colon M \rightarrow M$, homotopic to identity, such that $\eta^2$ is a self orbit equivalence of $\flot$. \end{theorem}
+We finally recall a result, due to Barbot and Fenley, about $\R$-covered Anosov flows, which will give the map $\eta$ from case (\ref{it_Rcovered_trans}) of Theorem \ref{prop_orbit_eq}. \begin{theorem}[Barbot \cite{Bar:CFA,Bar:PAG}, Fenley \cite{Fen:AFM}] Let $\flot$ be an $\R$-covered Anosov flow on a $3$-manifold $M$.
+Then \begin{itemize} \item Either $\flot$ is orbit equivalent to a suspension of an Anosov diffeomorphism; \item Or the weak stable (and the weak unstable) foliations of $\flot$ are \emph{not} transversely oriented; \item Or there exists a H\"older-continuous homeomorphism $\eta \colon M \rightarrow M$, homotopic to identity, such that $\eta^2$ is a self orbit equivalence of $\flot$.